MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/06-create-pipeline.md

 ## Create components

 To reuse the pipeline's components, you can create the component in the Azure Machine Learning workspace.
-Next to the components that were part of the pipeline you just ran, you'll create another new component you haven't used before.
+In addition to the components that were part of the pipeline you've just ran, you'll create another new component you haven't used before.
 You'll use the new component in the next part.

 1. Each component is created separately.
 Run the following code to create the components:
     ```azurecli